eylonmazor7/MobileyeHW/README.md

 please, download mainEylonMazor.py file - and run. the result will appear in resuls files.

-dependency (for GUI): pyqt5 library.
+Dependency (for GUI): PyQt5 library.